zackosowski/CSVault/_Articles/Character Mapping.md

 <span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">ACTIVITY</span>

-Your windows operating system has a little program that lets you explore all Unicode characters.
+Your windows [[Operating System|operating system]] has a little program that lets you explore all Unicode characters.
 Open the program and poke around those character.

 Top open the Character Map program...
 * Press the Windows Key